carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 The double-greater-than `>>` appends rather than creates.

 ~~~
-!head -n 2 'output_data/hashtag_gasprices_flat.jsonl' > 'output_data/4_tweets.jsonl'
+!head -n 2 'output_data/bergis_flat.jsonl' > 'output_data/4_tweets.jsonl'
 ~~~
 {: .language-bash}

 ~~~
-!tail -n 2 'output_data/hashtag_gasprices_flat.jsonl' >> 'output_data/4_tweets.jsonl'
+!tail -n 2 'output_data/bergis_flat.jsonl' >> 'output_data/4_tweets.jsonl'
 ~~~
 {: .language-bash}

 If we use `!cat` to output one of these files, we see a real mess.
 Let's open the Jupyter graphical file viewer instead.

-> ## Why not use BASH?
+> ## Why not use nano?
 >
+> Nano, which we can call from the shell window, is a great way
-> We stay in our little shell window
+> to stay in our little shell window
 > with our hands on our keyboards.
 However, we are going to spend
 > our workshop in Jupyter to make our work more reproducible.
 >
 > However, sometimes it's going to be advantageous to
 > look at a file in nano, because the JSONL files open with lines
 > unwrapped.
+> our 4-tweets file, for example
 > {: .source}
 {: .callout}

 Using either method, it's still difficult to tell what's going on.
 Can we even tell where one tweet ends, and the second begins?
+Jupyter does have line numbers, so at least we can see it's 4 lines.

+In nano, it's very easy to see what order the tweets come in, and therefor, what the date range of our tweets are:

+#FIXME screenshot of 4 tweets in nano

 # A Very Basic Analysis